 Share with your friends

-A free bus will run from Belfast to Derry~Londonderry and back on Saturday, May 11th.
-The bus departs at 5 pm from Golden Thread Gallery 84-94 Great Patrick Street, and returns at 10 pm from CCA.
+A free bus will run from Belfast to Derry~Londonderry and back on November 16th.
+The bus departs at 5:30pm from Golden Thread Gallery, 84-94 Great Patrick Street, and returns from CCA at 10pm.
+Places are limited.
 To reserve a seat, please contact us.

 CCA is principally funded by the Arts Council of Northern Ireland/The Lottery Fund.
 Production CCA is additionally supported by Arts & Business, Caldwell and Robinson Solicitors, and the UK City of Culture 2013.